MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

 const didCrash = await Crashes.hasCrashedInLastSession();
 ```

-This comes in handy in case you want to adjust the behavior or UI of your app after a crash has occured.
-Some developers chose to show additional UI to apologize to their users, or want way to get in touch after a crash has occured.
+This comes in handy in case you want to adjust the behavior or UI of your app after a crash has occurred.
+Some developers chose to show additional UI to apologize to their users, or want way to get in touch after a crash has occurred.

 ### Details about the last crash